MayRoseLee/Word-Prediction-Data-Product/README.md

 # Word-Prediction-Data-Product
 Contains R files in Shiny Application
-Includes data folder with an RDS data file inside, helpers.R which has the prediction algorithm, app.R which controls the Shiny App
+Includes a data folder with an RDS data file inside, nextword-app folder contains helpers.R which has the prediction algorithm app.R which controls the Shiny App